SCOPE OF THIS CHAPTER

 4. Informing Children about the Complaints Procedure

-Children must be informed about the Complaints Procedure in a variety of ways suitable to their needs and level of understanding.
+Children must be informed about the Complaints Procedure in a variety of ways suitable to their age and level of understanding.
 Copies of relevant leaflets should be provided, for example the Children's Guide which is given to children before or upon admission to a children's home.
-Such information must include an explanation of the role of an Advocate and provide contact details for advocates to make complaints on children's behalf.
+Such information must include an explanation of the role of an Advocate and provide contact details for Advocates who can support children to make a complaint.

 5. Receiving Complaints